 Many tour companies offer a "Golden Triangle" tour, which stops in New Delhi, Agra and Jaipur.
 These cities are all located in northern India and are roughly the same distance apart -- approximately 200-500 kilometers (125-155 miles).

-How to get to Agra and the Taj Mahal?
+What’s the best way to get to Agra and the Taj Mahal?

 From the train station you can take a tuk tuk to the Taj Mahal for about 150 rupees ($2.30 USD).